mayeco/patagonia/error-continue.md

    - Continue the implementation or reasoning from the last valid state, using available context or memories.

 10. **PREVENT FUTURE ERRORS**:

 - If applicable, adjust behavior (e.g., smaller tool calls, error handling in code).

-## Example Implementation:
+## Example Implementation

 - Error during code edit: Retry edit with smaller changes, other tools or use MultiEdit.
 - Error in data fetching: Switch to manual file reading or search tools.
 - Always prioritize the developer's task completion over error details.